• Skip to primary navigation

 3 variations of gluten free crackers on a cooling rack

-Measuring - as with any baked goods, it is vital that all ingredients are measured accurately, as the slightest change in measurements will yield a different result.
+As with any baked goods, all ingredients must be measured accurately, as the slightest change in measurements will yield a different result.

-I recommend using a kitchen scale (affiliate link) that measures both metric and US customary to help with any conversions.
+I recommend using a kitchen scale that measures both metric and US customary to help with any conversions.

-Oven - place one tray at a time in the center of the oven.
+Place each tray in the center of the oven if possible.
 This is the hottest part and bakes best.

 3 crackers dipped in salsa on a cooling rack

-Or for a sweet snack, try my healthy crunchy nuts clusters, they are addictive!
+Or for a sweet snack, try my crunchy nuts clusters, they are crunchy and easy to make!

 two bowls of gluten free crackers with salsa on the side